 Dr. David Esch is the Managing Director of Research at New Frontier, having joined the firm in 2008.
 Dr. Esch completed his Ph.D. in Statistics at Harvard University in 2004.
 His statistics, numerical analysis and computation, Bayesian statistics, and econometrics.
-He is author of the Management 1st Quarter 2010), selected as one of the best JOIM papers of 2010, and co-author of many other peer-reviewed journal articles.
-His educational background degree from Harvard College and a Masters degree in Mathematics and Statistics from Boston University.
+He is author of the Fallacies," (Journal Of Investment Management 1st Quarter 2010), selected as one of the best JOIM papers of 2010, and co-author of many other peer-reviewed journal articles.
+His educational background also includes a Bachelor of Arts degree from Harvard College and a Masters degree in Mathematics and Statistics from Boston University.